There are several ways you can sell or get rid of your used car.

 If you sell a car to a private party, make sure to transfer the title.
 If you don't do this, and the car ends up on the side of the road or in a ditch, you will have to pay for any fines or impound feeds associated with the vehicle.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am getting ready to sell my car.
 It runs ok.
 Does anyone have any car selling tips?
 Should I go get it detailed?
 Should I get a used car assessment of some sort or is that just a waste of money.
 What should I watch out for?

 Check out Edmunds on the internet.
 It lists prices for cars based on options, mileage, etc. It also tells the trade in and retail values.
 You could show this to prospective buyers to show them your pricing guide.
-There are some other web sites too that you could probably find by doing a search.

 We've sold several cars outright and have "never" paid to have them detailed!
 Do this yourself - you can give it a good cleaning and hose it under the hood.
 Put big "For Sale" signs in the front and back windows - recommend poster board so that they can easily be moved when driving it.
 Be sure and make your phone number big so people can easily see it!
 What we've done was make a list of what all the car had on it as well as parts that were recently replaced and taped it on the back window behind the driver's seat so people can see what year it is, engine size, transmission info., recent work done to it, etc.